pyarmak/entrada-1x-docs/user/docs/systemsetup/location.md

 * Building(s): New Medical Building, Abramsky Hall, Student Athletic Centre
 * Room(s): 201A, 201B, 430, 431, The Caldwell Room

-Building a list of sites and buildings is useful to you if you plan to schedule rotations and/or learning events in Entrada.
+Building a list of sites and buildings is useful to you if you plan to schedule rotations and/or learning events in Elentra.
 Rotations and their corresponding blocks/slots can be assigned to sites, and learning events can be assigned a room.

 #How to access locations
 * Log in as Medtech>Admin or Staff>Admin.